3 Types of Hidden Costs That Help Greedier Invoicing Apps to Get You

 2. Recurring payment profiles

 Some apps catch you by excluding recurring payments from their free plans.
-If your business model involves maintaining customers on a subscription-based service retainer, then this is for sure something to look out for, as automating your billing is going to make or break your ability to scale.
+Suppose your business model involves maintaining customers on a subscription-based service retainer.
+In that case, this is for sure something to look out for, as automating your billing is going to make or break your ability to scale.
 If taking on a new client means chasing after more payments manually every single month, then you won’t be able to have such a high volume of business.

 Nutcache, for instance, offers recurring payments only for “Pro” users who pay $14 per month.
 When you visit the Nutcache homepage, you are greeted by a full-width background video featuring a smiling young woman and animated text proclaiming that Nutcache is free.
 It’s only when you dig deeper that you find out which features are missing from the free version.